 state in which they wish to practice.

-The Physical Therapy program offered at the Mount consists of
+The Pre-Physical Therapy program at the Mount prepares students

-of Arts in Psychology from Mount Saint Mary College and a Doctorate
+Bachelor of Arts in Psychology and completing a Pre-Physical

 Three courses in Biology, including Human Anatomy and Physiology

 (BIO 1030 & BIO 1040 and one upper-level course in Biology:

 Microbiology or Pathophysiology)

 - Two courses in Chemistry (CHM 1050 & CHM 1060 with

 - Two courses in Physics (PHY 1010 & PHY 1020 with lab)

 The remaining course requirements are those for the bachelor’s